Brexit and the US Presidential Campaign Should be Daily Reminders to Scenario Plan in Your Business

 With uncertainty, any number of scenarios may play out, each of which will probably carry risk.
 Now risk is made up of downside risk but also upside risk.
-We are already seeing increases to tourism projections because of the weaker pound and UK exports (depending on supply chain exposure) are materially cheaper.
+We are already seeing increases in tourism projections because of the weaker pound and UK exports (depending on supply chain exposure) are materially cheaper.

 SMBs can’t bear the brunt of the damage

 Smaller businesses have limited ability to hedge currency exposures so it is a challenging environment post-Brexit.
-However research is coming out to say that SMEs may actually be safer.
+However, research is coming out to say that SMEs may actually be safer.
 An investor survey by IW Capital found 52% intended to support SMEs following a Brexit vote with that number increasing to over 70% for the under 35s.
 Reasons for this varying from a beneficial regulatory environment to the inherent risk involved with small business at least being a known quantity.